cert-manager/helm-tool/examples/cert-manager/README.md

 Additional command line flags to pass to cert-manager controller binary.
 To see all available flags run docker run quay.io/jetstack/cert-manager-controller:<version> --help

-Use this flag to enable or disable arbitrary controllers, for example, disable the CertificiateRequests approver
+Use this flag to enable or disable arbitrary controllers, for example, disable the CertificateRequests approver

 For example: